WM-SEMERU/dl4se/data/README.md

 # DL4SE Paper List

->This list corresponds to a filtered literature search in Deep Learning Approaches used for Software Engieering Automation. *Last update:* May 13th 2021; *Maintaned by* @cawatson, @ncoop57, @danaderp
+>This list corresponds to a filtered literature search in Deep Learning Approaches used for Software Engieering Automation. *Last update:* July 24th 2021; *Maintaned by* @cawatson, @ncoop57, @danaderp

 | Title | Authors | Venue | Year |
 | --- | --- | --- | --- |